TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 i.
 In general, the course website gives advice on the entry level for the course(s).
 These are based on suggested prior knowledge, (professional) skills, and insights that are suited to meeting the learning objectives.
 It is the responsibility of the learner to ensure they meet the entry level to successfully complete the course.

-3. Content and course structure
+III.
+Content and course structure

 D. Learning objectives and course structure

 i.
 Each course syllabus has a set of learning objectives.
-Where there is a series of courses, the learning objectives of each course are aligned for a coherent programme curriculum.
+Where there is a series of courses, the learning objectives of each course are aligned for a coherent program curriculum.
 The course syllabus describes the study load and the way assessments are conducted (frequency, types of assessment).

 E. Participation and course completion

 i.
 Learners should participate actively in the course(s) in which they are registered.
-In order to participate, learners they need to have access to a functional device, internet connection, electricity and other necessary facilities for completing a course.
+In order to participate, learners need to have access to a functional device, internet connection, electricity and other necessary facilities for completing a course.

 ii.
 If learners are expected to complete an assessment or meet any other requirements to successfully complete the course, these are described in the course syllabus.

-F. Course evaluation
+G. Course evaluation

 4. Registration for courses and assessments